maxramqvist/cosmic-ext-applet-emoji-selector/CONFIG.md

 - `COPY`: Copies the emoji to the clipboard.
 - `CLOSE`: Closes the popup.
 - `APPEND`: Appends the emoji to the search input.
-- `PRIVATE`: Prevents the emoji from being added to the history.
+- `PRIVATE`: The emoji is not added to the history.

 ### `ColorButton`: `{color: Color, active: bool, skin_tone_mode: SkinToneMode}`